jishnuvardhankancharla2005/CodeAlpha-Tasks/README.md

 This repository consolidates my **CodeAlpha DevOps & Cloud Engineering Internship** deliverables into one submission.
 Rather than three disconnected exercises, I designed them to interlock as a single pipeline narrative: a change is picked up by a **distributed Jenkins remoting setup**, built and validated by a **Gradle-automated Java service with full observability**, and the result is shipped to a **self-healing, load-balanced Docker infrastructure**.
 That flow is what the animated diagram below represents.

-Each task folder contains its own detailed README with setup instructions, architecture notes, and demo scripts.
-This root README exists to give a reviewer the complete picture in one pass — what was built, why it was built that way, and what it demonstrates.
+Each task lives in its own dedicated repository, linked below, with full setup instructions, architecture notes, and demo scripts.
+This page exists to give a reviewer the complete picture in one pass — what was built, why it was built that way, and what it demonstrates.

-> 📌 **Note:** Replace the placeholders below (`[Your Name]`, GitHub/LinkedIn links, folder paths) with your actual details before publishing.

 ---